natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Saraph.md

 {{Specs-Heli-Armour}}
 <!-- ''Examine the survivability of the helicopter.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical systems.'' -->

-''The AH-64D-I Apache "Saraph" has only limited armour protection installed, with bullet proof glass only being installed on the pilot windscreen.
-The helicopter uses Kevlar boron carbide, composite martial which is limited only to instrument, floor and side panels around the cockpit.
-It does not provide the same level of protection as seen on other helicopters such as the [[Mi-28N]].''
+The AH-64D-I Apache "Saraph" has only limited armour protection installed, with bulletproof glass only being installed on the pilot windscreen.
+The helicopter uses Kevlar boron carbide composite material which is limited only to the instrument, floor, and side panels around the cockpit.
+It does not provide the same level of protection as seen on other helicopters such as the [[Mi-28N]].

-*''Bullet proof glass installed only for the pilot - 22 mm thick.''
+* Bulletproof glass installed only for the pilot - 22 mm thick.
-*''Installation of Kevlar boron carbide, composite martial only on the: Seats, cockpit side panels, Gunner floor panels and pilot instrument panel - 20 mm thick.''
+* Installation of Kevlar boron carbide composite on the seats, cockpit side panels, gunner floor panels and pilot instrument panel - 20 mm thick.

 === Modifications and economy ===
 {{Specs-Economy}}